-Cariprazine (Vraylar®) and cariprazine (Vraylar®) therapy pack claims submitted at POS without a valid diagnosis will deny.

 Prescribing providers may call Louisiana Medicaid RxPA Unit for guidance when recipients are established on antipsychotic medications but the diagnosis codes submitted are not included in the table of covered diagnoses.

 When the diagnosis code written on the prescription is not included in the list of covered diagnoses, and when the pharmacist cannot reach the prescriber or when the RxPA Unit is closed, the pharmacist, using his/her professional judgment, may deem the filling of the antipsychotic prescription to be an “emergency”.
 In these emergency cases, the pharmacist must indicate “Emergency Prescription” on the hardcopy prescription or in the pharmacy’s electronic recordkeeping system and may override the diagnosis code requirement.